 What happens if I don't get matched with any of my choices?

 If we can’t match you to any of your four choices, you'll be notified, and within a few weeks, given the opportunity to determine if any of the schools which still have spots available are of interest.

 Can I get on a waitlist to be matched with a school I originally wanted?

 No - we do not use waitlists.

-Your exchange may be cancelled by Waterloo if conditions globally, at your host institution, or in your host country are not safe.
+Your exchange may be cancelled by Waterloo or your host school if conditions globally, at your host institution, or in your host country are not safe.
 If your exchange is cancelled, we'll be sure to notify you and let you know what your options are, including issuing you a refund for your application fee.

-Check Waterloo Passport for a listing of all available opportunities around the world, including our exchange school spotlight RWTH Aachen University!
+Check Waterloo Passport for a listing of all available opportunities around the world.
 Start by researching term dates, course availability, eligibility requirements, and the average cost of living at the host schools you're interested in.
 You should also check the likelihood of being matched with the host schools you apply to.
 If you are a graduate student, you should verify in Waterloo Passport that the program you are interested in is open to graduate students.

 We recommend undergraduate students connect with their faculty exchange representative and graduate students connect with their graduate supervisor before starting the application process.